 Built in the Navy shipyard in Norfolk Naval Yard, Virginia.
 Laid down August 21, 1942.
 Launched November 8, 1942.
 Commissioned December 31, 1942.

-The bow section remains beached at Purvis Bay (Tokio Bay) off Florida Island (Nggela Sule).
-The bow and doors are exposed above the waterline with "342" visible on the bow and gray paint.
+The bow section remains at Purvis Bay (Tokio Bay) off Florida Island (Nggela Sule).
+The bow and doors are above the waterline with "342" visible on the bow with traces of gray paint.

 NARA "USS LST-342 - Torpedoing U.S.S.
 L.S.T.
 342 - 0130 Love July 18, 1943" pages 1-10